Call 24/7.

-Here is a list of methadone clinics in Darlington County, SC.
-Get immediate methadone treatment in Darlington County from a local and trusted Methadone clinic.
-Find medication-assisted treatment options in Darlington County, South Carolina from one of the treatment centers below.
+Here is a list of methadone clinics and addiction treatment centers in Darlington County, SC.
+Find immediate methadone treatment in Darlington County by looking through the local treatment centers below.
+Find medication-assisted treatment options in Darlington County, South Carolina.

 Treatment at a suboxone clinic in Darlington County is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.